Chinese Paper-cuts jiǎn zhǐ

 Regional variations

 Each region of China has its own special subjects and styles, bolder in the north while more intricate in the south .
 Paper-cuts are less frequent in the far south because the moist tropical air soon attacks the paper.
 Regions have their own favorite subjects and motifs; in the south: Foshan, Guangdong and Fujian are all well known areas for paper-cuts.
 Further north in Zhejiang and Jiangsu the style often uses animals, birds and fish.
 The provinces of ‘old China’ (Shanxi, Shaanxi and Shandong) all have their distinctive provincial styles.
-Paper-cuts can be pasted over lintels, windows, lanterns, mirrors for any form of celebration.
+Paper-cuts can be pasted over lintels, windows, lanterns, mirrors for many types of celebration.
 Paper-cuts on the ceiling were ‘Ceiling flowers’ and those on posts or lintels ‘Good luck hangings’.

 Video not visible